ireymon/data-engineering/README.markdown

  * After upload display the gross revenue
  * [BONUS] Handle authentication
  * [BONUS] Handle authentication via OpenID.
 Actually took this one step further and setup facebook authentication, because I noticed that is what LivingSocial actually does.
- * Use bootstrap to make the app aesthetically pleasing.
+ * I used bootstrap to make the app aesthetically pleasing.
 This wasn't a goal but was very easy.

 ## Tests
 Full suite of tests can be run: